nic-kup/nic_stock_scanner/README.md

 ## Upcoming features
 - Better hovering
 - Non USD stocks (surprisingly hard due to inconsistent data)
-- Filter by Sector
-- Other things
+- Use something other than `.json`